Horticulture

 The Horticultural Research option prepares students to assist in research or to pursue graduate studies.

-The Plant Breeding and Genetics option provides an interdisciplinary approach to applied plant breeding and practical experience in breeding and genetic analysis working in the greenhouse, field, and laboratory.
+The Plant Breeding, Genetics, and Genomics option provides an interdisciplinary approach to applied plant breeding and practical experience in breeding and genetic analysis working in the greenhouse, field, and laboratory.

 The Sustainable Horticultural Production option prepares students for careers dealing directly or indirectly with the production, breeding, post-harvest handling, marketing, and scientific study of horticultural crops.